 - Combine milk, salt, 1/2 cup sugar, canned pumpkin, and oil in a stand mixer bowl.

 - Add the yeast mixture to the flour mixture and mix at a low speed with the dough hook attachment.

 - Gradually add flour and continue mixing until the dough forms an elastic ball around the hook and pulls away from the sides of the bowl.

-- Oil the mixer bowl, cover, and let the dough rise until it has doubled in size (between 1-1.5 hours).
+- Cover the bowl and let the dough rise in a warm place until it has doubled in size (between 1-1.5 hours).

-- Once doubled, divided dough in half and roll each section into 12 balls of the same size.
+- Once doubled, divide dough in half and roll each section into 12 balls of the same size.
 There will be 24 balls in total.

-- Place the balls in two greased 9x13 cake pans and cover.
+- Place the balls in two greased 9×13 cake pans and cover.
 Let the rolls rise for another 45-55 minutes until doubled in size.

 - Bake rolls at 350 degrees for 18-20 minutes.